Trends

 How this measure varies by…

-Does the proportion of people with disability who can access buildings or facilities without difficulty vary for Aboriginal and Torres Strait Islander people and non-Indigenous Australians?
+• Does the proportion of people with disability who can access buildings or facilities without difficulty vary for First Nations people and non-Indigenous Australians?

-The data in the graph and the table below show the proportion of people with disability and communication or mobility limitations (aged 5 and over) who had no difficulty accessing buildings or facilities in the last 12 months, by Aboriginal and Torres Strait Islander status.
-In 2018, 74% of Indigenous Australians with disability had no difficulty accessing buildings or facilities and 69% of non-Indigenous Australians.
+The data in the graph and the table below show the proportion of people with disability and communication or mobility limitations (aged 5 and over) who had no difficulty accessing buildings or facilities in the last 12 months, by Indigenous status.
+In 2018, 74% of First Nations people with disability had no difficulty accessing buildings or facilities and 69% of non-Indigenous people.

 More detailed data by age group are shown in the table.